 - the safety switch CES-C07 and the safety module ESM-CB

 There is more than meets the eye to EUCHNER’s smallest safety switch.
-Its actual innovation is on the inside.
+It is the innovation on the inside.

 The CES-C07 supplements the familiar and frequently used option of connecting sensors in series by adding much more comprehensive diagnostics.
 Even better: the devices provide process-relevant parameters in real time, thereby guaranteeing information for preventive maintenance.
 The sensors measure relevant parameters in the sur roundings to indicate problems before machine failure can occur.
 This system can even detect tampering attempts.